 What happens at your appointment

-You'll be asked about your symptoms and may need to give a urine sample to confirm you have a UTI.
+You'll be asked about your symptoms and may need to give a urine sample.

-Your doctor or nurse may prescribe antibiotics to treat a UTI.
+Your doctor or nurse may offer self-care advice and recommend taking a painkiller.

 It's important to finish the whole course of antibiotics, even if you start to feel better.

-If your UTI comes back any time after treatment, you'll usually be prescribed a longer course of antibiotics.
+If your UTI comes back after treatment, you may have a urine test and be prescribed different antibiotics.

-If you keep getting UTIs and regularly need treatment, your GP may give you a repeat prescription for antibiotics.
+If you keep getting UTIs and regularly need treatment, a GP may give you a repeat prescription for antibiotics.